Chair: Timothy H. Parker

 287 Ecology Lab

-Field research designed to expose students to ecological processes in the field and to give students experience in all stages of ecological science, including observing patterns to develop questions, searching primary literature as part of a process of developing hypotheses, identifying testable predictions, initiating experiments and gathering data in the field, processing data, statistical analysis of data, and presenting results in written and graphical form.
+Field research designed to give students experience in the process of ecological science, including observing patterns to develop questions, searching primary literature, evaluating hypotheses and predictions, initiating experiments and gathering data in the field, processing data, statistical analysis, and presenting results in written and graphical form.
 Field work will involve various physical demands such as hiking and working off-trail on steep slopes.
 One three or four hour lab per week.
 Approximately six times during the semester we will depart at noon rather than 1 pm.
-Fulfills the Ecology/Evolution major requirement.
-Pre- or corequisite: Biology 277.
-Optional corequisite: Biology 277.
-Lab fee: maximum $20.
+Applies to the Ecology/Evolution major requirement.
+Prerequisite: Biology 112.
+Lab fee: maximum $50.

 288 Plants and Peoples

 The relationship between plants and human societies, drawing examples from different geographical regions and placing emphasis on plants used for food, medicine, clothing, and shelter.
 Topics will explore the various uses of plants, implications of altering natural habitats and cultural traditions, origins and histories of cultivated plants, development of agriculture and ecological aspects of its practices, including soil management, pest control, plant breeding, and preservation of genetic diversity.
 Three lectures per week, plus one optional weekend field trip.
 Applies to the Ecology/Evolution major requirement.
 Prerequisites: Biology 111 and 112; or consent of instructor.
 Offered in alternate years.

 303 Cell Biology